nramenta/flow/README.md

 your custom helper.

-Since built-in helpers and custom helpers share the same namespace, you can override built-in helpers with your own version although it's not recommended.
+Since built-in helpers and custom helpers share the same namespace, you can override built-in helpers with your own version although it's generally not recommended.

 ## Branching